Pinus halepensis

-Pinus halepensis, commonly known as the Aleppo pine, also known as the Jerusalem pine, is a pine native to the Mediterranean region.
+Pinus halepensis, commonly known as the Aleppo pine, also known as the Jerusalem pine, is a species of conifer in the family Pinaceae, a pine native to the Mediterranean region.
 It was officially named by the botanist Philip Miller in his 1768 book The Gardener's Dictionary; he probably never went to Aleppo but mentions seeing large specimens at Goodwood in the garden of the Duke of Richmond, which were transplanted (perhaps sent by Alexander Russell from Syria) in 1739.

 Description

 Pinus halepensis is a small to medium-sized tree, 15–25 m tall, with a trunk diameter up to 60 cm, exceptionally up to 1 m.
 The bark is orange-red, thick, and deeply fissured at the base of the trunk, and thin and flaky in the upper crown.
 The leaves ('needles') are very slender, 6–12 cm long, distinctly yellowish green, and produced in pairs (rarely a few in threes).
 The cones are narrow conic, 5–12 cm long and 2–3 cm broad at the base when closed, green at first, ripening glossy red-brown when 24 months old.
 They open slowly over the next few years, a process quickened if they are exposed to heat such as in forest fires.
 The cones open 5–8 cm wide to allow the seeds to disperse.
 The seeds are 5–6 mm long, with a 20 mm wing, and are wind-dispersed.